rbaluja/rbaluja.github.io/_pages/index.md

 ---
 permalink: /
 ---
-I am a fourth-year PhD student in the Department of Economics at the University of Arizona.
+I am a fourth-year PhD candidate in the Department of Economics at the University of Arizona.

 My primary research interests are in environmental economics and empirical microeconomics.